The Dora Roylance Memorial Prize

 For students of Specialist Health Visitor programmes.

-The prize is available at every university in England, Wales or Northern Ireland where this programme is currently offered.
+The prize is available at every university in England, Wales or Northern Ireland where the programme is offered.

 The programme leaders at each university may nominate one student to receive the prize each year.

-You can nominate a student online using this form or complete the application form below.
+You can nominate a student online using this form.

 We are able to offer this prize thanks to the generosity of a Queen’s Nurse, Dora Roylance, who passed away in 2016 at the age of 100.
 Dora left a legacy to the QNI that enabled us to create this student award in her name.